We carry out road resurfacing in Suffolk to maintain the public highway.

 Our staff are on site to answer questions and to help you get in or out of the roadworks site safely using the right route through our works.

-However, access to your property may be temporarily unavailable for about 15 to 20 minutes (e.g. if we are laying a new surface where you need to drive).
+However, access to your property may be temporarily unavailable for about 15 to 20 minutes (for example, if we are laying a new surface where you need to drive).

 We understand that businesses need to know that customers can still visit.
 So, where appropriate we will display information saying "Business open as usual".

-Other services are notified of planned roadworks, e.g. your local council for bin collections.
+Other services are notified of planned roadworks, for example your local council for bin collections.

 Access would immediately be made available to any emergency vehicle.